Skip to content

 10 | Set Spacer Bars

-Position and lock any floating cable spacer bars in place by advancing the set screw top and bottom.
+Position and lock any Floating Cable Spacer Bars in place by advancing the set screw top and bottom.

-Care & Maintenance
+Cable Railing Care & Maintenance Instructions

 Previous article How to Install Cable Rail Tensioners in Vinyl or Composite Sleeved Posts